 On my first visit to Portsmouth in April 2013, the first ship I saw was HMS Warrior.
 You cannot really miss her because she is berthed almost parallel to the station.

 I remember reading about her preservation in the old days before Ships Monthly was priced out of our reach by the CNA.
 I never expected way back then that I would be seeing this ship in real life.
 The best description I could give when I first saw her was: “larger than life” because she is so much bigger than I expected.
+I visited her on 28 April 2013, along with HMS Victory.
+The weather was grey and did not do this ship justice.
+Maybe it is time I paid her a return visit?

 However, compared to HMS Victory she is light years ahead.
 Victory was small and cramped, he is large and spacious, and probably the crew was much smaller too.
 Although she would have to carry a new breed of sailor for her engineering department.